 A wide range of online courses are available through the Office's Web site.
 Courses in technology, career and personal development are available.
-Most online classes run six weeks and are interactive, instructor-facilitated classes.
+Most online courses run six weeks and are interactive, instructor-facilitated classes.

 Call the Office for current offerings at 330-684-8980 or 1-800-221-8308, ext.
-8980, or visit us online at www.wayne.uakron.edu/ce.
+8980, or visit us online at www.wayne. uakron.edu/ce.

-Wayne College is pleased to accept any suggestions for future courses or programs.
+Wayne College accepts any suggestions for future courses or programs.
 If you have a course idea, or if you are interested in teaching a class, contact the Office of Continuing Education and Workforce Development.